 Therefore, La Roja have shown that they can mix it up with the favourites for the World Cup regularly.
 It will be a straight shootout between themselves and Germany for the top spot in Group E.

-When Lionel Messi finds his groove back, he is incredibly hard to stop.
-Italy and Estonia have found that out recently.
+With Lionel Messi finding his groove back, Argentina have become incredibly hard to stop.
+Jamaica found that out recently and Italy were similarly brushed aside in Finalissima.
 The Azzurri were thrashed 3-0 in the Finalissima 2022, with Messi pulling all the strings.

 Having not scored then, Messi rebounded with five goals against Estonia in the next match to take his career tally to 1100 goal contributions.
 The comparisons with Diego Maradona will only ever end once the World Cup comes to Argentina.